Jason Bright: Brad Jones Racing

 For the 2010 season, Bright drove a Holden VE Commodore for Brad Jones Racing.

-Jason Bright's 2010 season was rather inconsistent, but a couple of good qualifying performances at the back half of the year, a 4th place at the 2010 Bathurst 1000, and a podium finish at Symmons Plains, finishing behind Paul Dumbrell and Mark Winterbottom led to an overall result of 14th place in the championship.
+Bright's 2010 season was rather inconsistent, but a couple of good qualifying performances at the back half of the year, a fourth place at the 2010 Bathurst 1000, and a podium finish at Symmons Plains, finishing behind Paul Dumbrell and Mark Winterbottom led to an overall result of 14th place in the championship.
 Race 8 in Perth saw Bright win Brad Jones Racing its first-ever V8 Supercars win.
-Bright followed this up with a win at Winton and was amongst the favourites to win the championship with a high of 4th in the championship standings.
+Bright followed this up with a win at Winton and was amongst the favourites to win the championship with a high of fourth in the championship standings.
 However, Bright's 2011 season faded away.
-Later in the season, Bright injured his ribs and missed 3 events as a result.
+Later in the season, Bright injured his ribs and missed three events as a result.
 His 2012 season was rather inconsistent, finishing 16th – for the second year in a row.

 In 2013, with the introduction of the Car Of The Future rules, Brad Jones Racing saw a dramatic change in performance in both Bright and teammate Fabian Coulthard.
 Using the new Holden VF Commodore, the team saw back-to-back wins at Tasmania, with Bright winning his first race since Winton 2011.
 Bright then went on to win Race 4 at Pukekohe Raceway, which awarded him the inaugural Jason Richards Memorial Trophy, for scoring the most points over the weekend; his famous celebration ended up in him busting a fluorescent light while jumping for joy.
-Bright's form thus far has been rather consistent, landing him with enough points to make the Top 10 in the 2013 championship.
+Bright's form thus far has been rather consistent, landing him with enough points to make the top-ten in the 2013 championship.
 A stroke of bad luck, however, saw Bright not being able to compete in Race 1 at Gold Coast, after Andrew Jones severely damaged the car during practice.
 However, they did manage to repair the car to such an extent that they competed in Race 2, where they managed to place 15th.
 Bright finished the 2013 Championship season in 7th place, one place below teammate Fabian Coulthard.

 Bright had a disastrous start to 2014, with a monumental crash in Race 3 at the Clipsal 500 giving him his first and only DNF for the season.
 Since then, Bright has been rather inconsistent, with only one podium finish; a win at the Auckland 500.